 Adobe Acrobat Pro lets you export PDF bank statements to Excel or CSV manually.
 It works well if your PDF is digitally generated, but it’s not ideal for scanned files unless you tweak OCR settings.
 It’s also paid software, so consider it if you need a multi-feature PDF editor.

-Cometdocs is an online document converter that supports PDF to CSV conversion.
+Cometdocs is an online document converter that supports PDF to CSV tool conversion.
 It works with both scanned and native PDFs.
 The free version has limits, and sometimes conversion results need cleanup.
 Still, it’s a helpful tool if you occasionally convert bank data and prefer something lightweight and online.

 When handling bank statements, your financial data needs to stay protected.
 Whether you're using an online tool or local software, here’s what to consider to keep everything secure: